A Simple Approach for Handling Out-of-Vocabulary Identifiers in Deep Learning for Source Code: Conclusion

 \section{Conclusion}

-In this work, we propose the effective anonymization-based encoding of out-of-vocabulary identifiers.
-Our preprocessing technique is easy to implement and outperforms the widely used standard approach by a significant margin.
-We argue that the proposed simple technique should always be used when training neural networks on source code data.
-The proposed approach can also be combined with the existing approaches for handling out-of-vocabulary identifiers, i.\,e.\,the pointer mechanism.
+In this work, we propose the effective anonymization-based encoding of out-of-vocabulary identifiers, with two options, namely ordered and randomized OOV anonymization.
+Our preprocessing technique allows for easy implementation, could be easily plugged into various Transformer models and outperforms the widely used standard approach by a significant margin.
+The ordered anonymization performs slightly better than the randomized anonymization but requires a more careful implementation.